 - D. Final Approval.
 The recommendation of the final candidate by the Selection Committee shall be presented to the NSHE Classified Council for approval.
-Upon approval by the NSHE Classified Council, the candidate and supporting materials shall be forwarded to the Office of the Chancellor for final consideration and approval by the Board of Regents. - E. Award Amount.
-The award will carry with it a cash stipend of \$3,000 for the recipient.
+Upon approval by the NSHE Classified Council, the results of the selection committee review shall be presented to the Academic, Research and Student Affairs Committee for recommendation to the full Board for final approval. - E. Award Amount. \$3,000.